Sahil-Karanth/OxfordEth2025/README.md

 # Project Introduction
 We have tackled the decentralised memory organ bounty for the Torus network at Eth Oxford 2025.
-Our p2p distributed database is fault tolerant without a single point of failure and can easily be scaled horizontally by adding more peers on the network.
+Our p2p distributed database is fault tolerant without a single point of failure since client code can access any p2p node, moving failed nodes to the back of a queue and can easily be scaled horizontally by adding more peers on the network.
 Our system provides a decentralised peer-to-peer network, in memory caching, a custom query language with CRUD operations, a secure API to access the network, a tamper-proof design via encryption and an alternative access path for bots and humans.

 ## Starting the Project
 To start the project, follow these steps: